Abdul Bokar Kan

 drawing savage French reprisals against both groups.

 After Amadu Toro died, the lower part of Futa Toro was safe for French river traffic.
 Abdul Bokar Kan was the de facto ruler of the upper Futa.
 He had eliminated Tierno Brahin, one of his rivals, in 1869.
 The Wan family, led by Ibra Almami, rivalled his power in the lower part of Futa Toro, but in the upper part he had gained full power.
 The French generally encouraged Abdul Bokar Kan and other Futa Toro strongmen when they attacked caravans in the region, since they hoped that would discourage migration away from the region to Kaarta.

 Under growing pressure from the French colonial power in Senegambia, Abdul Bokar Kan did what he could to protect his land, income and power in Futa Toro through diplomatic means.
+In 1877, Bubakar was forced to recognize a French protectorate over his province.
+Despite this recognition, he allied with Fula and Wolof neighbors to continue fighting the French until the 1890s.

 In 1890 the French military embarked on a campaign to eliminate the last remaining autonomous states.
 Abdul Bokar fled, but was assassinated by the Moors.
 Abdul Bokar died in Mauritania in August 1891.